bernardojordan/bernardojordan.github.io/README.md

 <img src="Images/Gene network snippet.png" width="600" height="300" />

-While the Gene network made more connections but literature analysis showed that not all genes were biogically relevant.
+While the Gene network made more connections, literature analysis showed that not all genes were biogically relevant.
 This shows the advantages of using a Pathway Approach when working with biological data.

 <img src="Images/Literature Analysis.PNG" width="550" height="300" />